Charcoal

 Compressed Charcoal

 Compressed charcoal is powdered charcoal mixed with a gum binder; the hardness is determined by the amount of binder used.
 It is compressed into round or square sticks.
-The amount of binder determines the hardness of the stick.
-It gets super dark and makes blacker values for dark accents, but it may not be easy to erase.
+The amount of binder determines the stick's hardness.
+It gets super dark, creating blacker values for dark accents, but it may not be easy to erase.
 It will stain the paper.
 This is also the type of charcoal found inside charcoal pencils.

 Compressed Charcoal